thevipultiwari/Spotify_Clone/README.md

 ## How to Use

-1. Clone this repository to your local machine
+1.Clone this repository to your local machine

 2.Open the index.html file in your web browser to launch the music player.